 Popcorn comes from a specific type of maize called, wouldn’t you know it, popping corn.
 This corn is specifically bred to create kernels that pop, so only popping corn can make that movie theater snack everyone is so excited about.
 This type of corn is mainly grown in the corn belt of the United States, where most of the world gets its popcorn.
 Every year, Americans alone consume more than 16 billion quarts of popcorn—that is one major food craving!

 While popcorn is plant-based, low in calories, and contains complex carbs, it’s also packing some not-so-good attributes as well, including toxins.
 Because Paleo is all about getting the most nutrition with the least amount of toxins, popcorn is going to have to fight hard to find a place in the Paleo diet.
 Popcorn is a whole grain, and we know that grains (and especially whole grains) tend to inflame the gut and cause unstable blood sugar levels.
-Inflammation and insulin issues are the last thing we’re aiming for in a Paleo diet!
+Inflammation and insulin issues are the last things we’re aiming for in a Paleo diet!